BCGC/inferMSI/README.md

 ```

 #### Command line arguments
 - i: Path to a specific file to infer MSI status (defaults to all files ending with "repeatseq" in the current working directory or the directory indicated by wd).
+See repeatseq.snakefile for some example code to generate these files.
 - o: File path for the output (default is "MSIresults.out").
 - wd: Path to an alternate working directory where the repeatseq data can be found (default is the current working directory).
 - cutoff: MSI score cutoff/threshold for inferring MSI samples (default is 0.2).
 If you develop your own model using your own samples (recommended), this argument may need some tuning.